-The following table discloses the components of "Other long-term liabilities" as of December 31, 2013 and 2012, respectively:
+The following table discloses the components of "Other long-term liabilities" as of December 31, 2014 and 2013, respectively:

-(In thousands) r 31,
+As of D ecember 31,

-2013 2012
+(In thousands) 2014 2013

-Unrecognized tax benefits \$ 42,070 \$ 45,769
+Unrecognized tax benefits \$ 25,279 \$ 42,070

-Asset retirement obligation 54,832 52,571
+Asset retirement obligation 48,161 54,832

-Employee related liabilities 31,617 24,265
+Employee related liabilities 39,963 31,617

-Deferred rent 92,512 86,611
+Deferred rent 94,946 92,512

-Other 29,136 30,616
+Other 26,451 29,136

-Total other long-term liabilities \$ 250,167 \$ 239,832
+Total other long-term liabilities \$ 234,800 \$ 250,167

-The following table discloses the components of "Accumulated other comprehensive loss," net of tax, as of December 31, 2013 and 2012, respectively:
+The following table discloses the components of "Accumulated other comprehensive loss," net of tax, as of December 31, 2014 and 2013, respectively:

-(In thousands) As of Dece mbe r 31, 2013 2012 Cumulative currency translation adjustments and other \$ (214,801) \$ (212,641) Cumulative unrealized gain on securities 1,229 42 Total accumulated other comprehensive loss \$ (213,572) \$ (212,599)
+As of Dece ember 31, (In thousands) 2014 2013 Cumulative currency translation adjustments and other \$ (342,909) \$ (214,801) Cumulative unrealized gain on securities 1,556 1,229 Total accumulated other comprehensive loss \$ (341,353) \$ (213,572)

-NOTE 13 - SEGMENT DATA
+NOTE 13-SEGMENT DATA

-The Company has two reportable segments, which it believes best reflect how the Company is currently managed - Americas and International.
+The Company has two reportable segments, which it believes best reflect how the Company is currently managed-Americas and International.
 The Americas segment consists of operations primarily in the United States and Canada, and the International segment primarily includes operations in Europe, Asia, Australia and Latin America.
 The Americas and International display inventory consists primarily of billboards, street furniture displays and transit displays.
 Corporate includes infrastructure and support including information technology, human resources, legal, finance and administrative functions of each of the Company's reportable segments, as well as overall executive, administrative and support functions.
 Share-based payments are recorded in corporate expenses.

-During the first quarter of 2012, the Company recast its segment reporting, as discussed in Note 1.
-The following table presents the Company's reportable segment results for the years ended December 31, 2013, 2012 and 2011.
+The following table presents the Company's reportable segment results for the years ended December 31, 2014, 2013 and 2012: